10 Ways School Counselors Can Help Students with Anxiety

 Tools and activites to help students manage stress

 When it comes to supporting students with anxiety, one of the most important approaches is providing psychoeducation.
-This involves showing students how their brains work and how they can use tools to manage stress in healthy ways.
+This involves showing students how their anxiety works in their bodies and how they can use tools to manage stress in healthy ways.

 Deep breathing is one of the best tools to help students manage their anxiety in the moment.
-They don't need any props, their lungs are right there with them.
-School counselors can discuss how deep breathing can help regulate stress levels.
-This not only helps at the moment but has long-term benefits.
+They don't need any props; their lungs are right there with them.
+In addition, school counselors can discuss how deep breathing helps regulate stress levels.
+This not only works at the moment but has long-term benefits.

 A simple deep breathing strategy is to breathe in and count slowly up to four, hold your breath for two seconds, and slowly breathe out while counting up to four again.

-Check out these posts for more ways to teach deep breathing to elementary students.
+Check out the posts below for more ways to teach deep breathing to elementary students.

 Hands On Calming Strategy Activity for Deep Breathing